harrisonized/diy-transcriptomics/README.md

 	BiocManager::install('celldex')

 	# difficult-to-install packages
+	# try this later
-	BiocManager::install("densvis")  # ERROR: compilation failed for package ‘densvis’ BiocManager::install("scater")  # ERROR: dependency ‘densvis’ is not available for package ‘scater’
+	# BiocManager::install("densvis")  # ERROR: compilation failed for package ‘densvis’
+	# BiocManager::install("scater")  # ERROR: dependency ‘densvis’ is not available for package ‘scater’
 	```

-3. Install Tensorflow and CellAssign.
+5. Install Tensorflow and CellAssign.

 	Please make sure you read this entire section before you begin.